diego-aslz/rest-resource/README.md

 * Write your code and **test it**;
 * Make a pull request.

 Please use TDD.
-In order to test, you will need to install [ruby][1], [bundler][2] and [sinatra][3].
-To install sinatra, with ruby and bundler already installed,
+In order to test, you will need to install [Ruby][1], [Bundler][2] and [Sinatra][3] .
+To install Sinatra (and any other needed rubygems), with Ruby and Bundler already installed, run:
-run:

 ```sh
 cd server
 bundle install
 ```

-The integrations tests will run the server in the `integration-test` phase and shut it down when tests are done.
+The integrations tests will run the server in the `pre-integration-test` phase and shut it down in `post-integration-test`.
 Right now, it only works in *nix systems but pull-requests are accepted.

 [1]: https://www.ruby-lang.org